NuttX/buildroot/README.txt

    Cortect-M4F toolchain then using it with a Cortex-M3 or M4 without floating point Make.defs caused the path to 'cc1' to be lost.

+Q: When trying to build GCC 7.9.1 under Cygwin, I got this error:

+     ...
+     checking for the correct version of gmp.h... yes checking for the correct version of mpfr.h... yes checking for the correct version of mpc.h... yes checking for the correct version of the gmp/mpfr/mpc libraries... no
+     configure: error: Building GCC requires GMP 4.2+, MPFR 2.4.0+ and MPC 0.8.0+.
+     Try the --with-gmp, --with-mpfr and/or --with-mpc options to specify their locations.  ...

+   In config.log

+     configure:5811: checking for the correct version of the gmp/mpfr/mpc libraries configure:5842: gcc -o conftest.exe -g -O2    conftest.c  -lmpc -lmpfr -lgmp >&5
+     /usr/lib/gcc/x86_64-pc-cygwin/4.9.3/../../../../x86_64-pc-cygwin/bin/ld: cannot find -lmpc
+     /usr/lib/gcc/x86_64-pc-cygwin/4.9.3/../../../../x86_64-pc-cygwin/bin/ld: cannot find -lmpfr
+     collect2: error: ld returned 1 exit status

+A: My GMP, MPFR, and MPC were installed under /user/local/lib.
+I reconfigured adding this setting:

+    BR2_EXTRA_GCC_CONFIG_OPTIONS="--with-mpc=/usr/local --with-mpfr=/usr/local --with-gmp=/usr/local"

+   And the build continued with the above error.

 Cygwin GCC BUILD NOTES
 ^^^^^^^^^^^^^^^^^^^^^^